bitsondatadev/trino-getting-started/dolphinscheduler/README.md

 ![run-sql-task-view-log](./gif/run-sql-task-view-log.gif)

-And that is a simple tutorial of how to use the Trino task in DolphinScheduler.
+And that is a simple tutorial on how to use the Trino task in DolphinScheduler.

 ### Stopping Services

-Once you complete this tutorial, the resources used for this excercise can be released by runnning the following command:
+Once you complete this tutorial, the resources used for this exercise can be released by running the following command:

 ```shell
 docker-compose down